-Konjiam is the most convenient hill in the immediate vicinity of Seoul, both in terms of access and also their flexible ticketing system.
-For the riding available I also rate it slightly better than its near neighbours Jisan Forest Resort and Yangji Pine Resort, and best in Gyeonggi-do province (along with Bears Town); for a quick half-day on the slopes near Seoul, Konjiam is the best option.
-This is my choice for a season pass for local riding when in Seoul for the season.
+Konjiam is the closest hill in the immediate vicinity to the south of Seoul, with a convenient flexible ticketing system.
+For the riding available I also rate it slightly better than its near neighbours Jisan Forest Resort and Yangji Pine Resort, and second-best in Gyeonggi-do province (after Bears Town); exception to this is for park riders, who should head to Jisan.

 Konjiam Resort: the hill